n8x0rc3/NPL-ENC4265/reflective_blogs.md

 ### **Final Thoughts:**

 PCMag's guide stands as a **valuable resource** for aspiring PC builders.
 By refining explanations of technical terms and incorporating more beginner-friendly language, it could further enhance its accessibility and effectiveness.
 Adding a troubleshooting section and step-by-step video guides would further improve the experience for readers.
-If interested you can visit the article <a href="https://www.pcmag.com/how-to/how-to-build-a-pc-the-ultimate-beginners-guide"> here </href> for more information!
+If interested you can visit the article <a href="https://www.pcmag.com/how-to/how-to-build-a-pc-the-ultimate-beginners-guide"> here </a>

 ## Tool Used